neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-2.md

     ![img](../media/az_305-trafficmanager.png)

-After completing the deployment, you can see the **contosotrafficmanager-1** or the name that you have set.
+After completing the deployment, you can see the **contosotrafficmanager-x** or the name that you have set.

 ### Task 3: Add Traffic Manager endpoints